 Core Performance Company and France-based choreographer Germana Civera present the world premiere of a new collaborative piece as part of the 8th edition of France-Atlanta.

-In an age marked by global dispersion and displacement, “Human Landscape” focuses on the stories and discourses of migration, the imaginary and poetics of migration and the transmission of exile experiences through history, memory, music, landscape and choreography.
+In an age marked by global dispersion and displacement, “Human Landscapes” seeks to address the physical and mental forms of alienation that unite all migrant subjects, regardless of era, culture and circumstances.
+It focuses on the stories and discourses of migration, the imaginary and poetics of migration and the transmission of exile experiences through history, memory, music, landscapes and choreography.

 Where: B-Complex (1272 Murphy Ave SW, Atlanta, GA 30310)

 Trained at the Institut del Teatre in Barcelona and based in Montpellier, Germana Civera is a polymorphic artist; she has been working on questions of the body and its representation in contemporary dance for 20 years.
 In 2000, she founded the multidisciplinary Association Inesperada and began her tenure as its artistic director.
 Internationally renowned, Civera has staged productions for Festival International riocenacontemporanea (Brazil), La Porta (Barcelona), Le Centre Georges Pompidou (Paris), The Rawabet space for Performing Arts (Cairo), and Festival Transamériques FTA (Montréal).
 She has completed residencies with the Villa Médici (Rome) and the French Institute in Barcelona and is the recipient of The Excellence Award of Barcelona for her experimental performance-chorus piece FUERO(n).